natrontech/momentum/momentum-backend/README.md

 Possible use cases:

+- Clone git repo when a record is inserted to "repositories" table
+- Execute a terraform script when a new cluster is inserted to "clusters" table
 - Send an acknowledgement email when a "contact" form table is inserted to.
 - Charge a credit card when payment_token table is inserted to and then send email upon success/failure